olegfresi/Lux-Engine/README.md

 - Git

 # Automatic Build Instructions
+## Linux and MacOS
-The only thing you need to have installed is git, everything else will be configured automatically Open your terminal on Linux or MacOS or powershell on Windows then copy and paste the following commands on MacOS or Linux
+Open your terminal on Linux or MacOS then copy and paste the following commands
 ```bash
 cd Desktop &&
 git clone https://github.com/olegfresi/Lux-Engine.git "Lux Engine" --recursive &&